mahmoudisma3il18/NRF24-with-stm32/README.md

 For a detailed description of each API and its parameters, refer to the comments and documentation in the `nrf24.h` header file.

-## Examples

-The `Examples` directory contains several sample projects demonstrating how to use the library with different STM32 microcontrollers.
-These examples cover basic transmission and reception scenarios and can serve as a starting point for building your custom applications.

 ## Contributing

 Contributions to this repository are highly appreciated.
 If you find any bugs, want to add new features, or improve the existing code, feel free to open a pull request following the guidelines mentioned in [CONTRIBUTING.md](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use this library in your personal and commercial projects.

 ## Acknowledgements